What is PCI DSS Compliance?

 Credit Card Data Security

-Originally created by Visa, MasterCard, Discover, and American Express in 2004, the PCI DSS has evolved over the years to ensure that online sellers have the systems and processes in place to prevent a data breach.
+Created by Visa, MasterCard, Discover and American Express in 2004, the PCI DSS has evolved over the years to ensure that online sellers have the systems and processes in place to prevent a data breach.

 The PCI Security Standards Council (PCI SSC) defines a series of specific Data Security Standards (DSS) that are relevant to all merchants, regardless of revenue and credit card transaction volumes.

-Achieving and maintaining PCI compliance is the ongoing process an organization undertakes to ensure that they are adhering to the security standards defined by the PCI SSC.
+By achieving and maintaining PCI compliance, organizations ensure they are adhering to the security standards defined by the PCI SSC.

-Do you need to ensure PCI Compliance for my organization?
+Do you need to ensure PCI Compliance for your organization?

 If you operate your own on-premise or self-hosted cloud commerce solution, then the short answer is, yes.